Yes, torch! The best flashlight app to make the most out of your Android smartphone in daily life

 The app comes with the basic permissions needed to run the flashlight.
 It shows ads for monetization but does not steal personal information for targeted advertising.

-9. White Light Flashlight (Free)
+9. White Light (Best Ad Free Flashlight App)

 Hex Innovation has put out one of the cooler flashlight apps around with White Light Flashlight.
 Try saying that 10 times fast.
 Tongue twisters aside, the app has several features to make life easier if you are ever in the dark.
 You can activate the torch by swiping, and you’ll get a resizable widget to boot.

-- Camera – to activate phone’s flashlight
+- Camera – to activate the phone’s flashlight

 - Other – control flashlight, run at startup